ryanhamilton/questdb.io/docs/reference/sql/drop.md

 description: DROP TABLE SQL keyword reference documentation.
 ---

-`DROP TABLE` is used to permanently delete a table and its contents.
+`DROP TABLE` permanently deletes a table and its contents.
+`DROP ALL TABLES` permanently deletes all the tables and their contents.

 ## Syntax